 The answer depends on the details of your claim.
 PIP generally protects drivers who cause accidents and can be somewhat unfair to victims.
 However, you do potentially have the option to file a lawsuit against the at-fault driver, provided at least one of the following is applicable:

-If you have any questions about whether you can file a lawsuit for your accident, please contact our DC car accident lawyers for more information.
+If you have any questions about whether you can file a lawsuit for your accident, don’t hesitate to contact our DC car accident lawyers for more information.